Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

-We create three datasets: simulated, NOAA, and Starlink.
-Each dataset is divided into one training set and one test set.
-The simulated dataset is constructed based on the orbital trajectories of Starlink satellites, utilizing a free space model to simulate the throughput dynamics.
-The NOAA dataset is acquired through measured SNR data of NOAA satellites, whereas the Starlink dataset consists of end-to-end measured throughput data obtained from a real Starlink link between a client and a video server.
+We create three datasets: simulated, NOAA, and Starlink, each split into training and test sets.
+The simulated dataset models Starlink phase I satellite trajectories over 24 major cities worldwide using a free space path loss model to simulate throughput dynamics.
+The NOAA dataset contains measured SNR data from NOAA satellites, while the Starlink dataset comprises end-to-end measured throughput data from a real Starlink link between a client and a video server.

-To evaluate the MPC-style algorithms, we directly apply them to the test set.
-To evaluate the RL methods, we first train it on the training set of the simulated dataset.
-We then fine-tune the trained model on the specific training set (such as NOAA or Starlink) when we test the model.
+For MPC evaluation, algorithms are directly applied to test sets.
+For RL methods, models are first trained on the simulated dataset’s training set, then fine-tuned on the training set of NOAA or Starlink prior to testing.